Smartling/ml-text/toy-data-tutorial/README.md

 The features that we will make are based on keywords that identify each file format.

 In your directory, create a file named `keywords.yml`.
-This is a list of strings, in YAML format; each string is a single keyword, in double quotes.
+This is a list of strings, in YAML format; each string is a single keyword, in quotes.

 Paste these keywords to `keywords.yml`: